Ain’t summer grand? It brings us warm, long days with lots of sunshine and greenery and outdoor fun…

 The bites swelled, a lot; I could practically watch the pink welts form on my legs and arms.

 I visited my hometown in Pennsylvania one weekend that summer.
 I remember one of my sisters recoiling at the sight of bug bites patterned across both of my legs like polka dots.

 “Are you sure that’s not a rash?” she asked.

 I learned to rush through my flower-watering routine outside; I used bug spray but it didn’t seem to work.
 Mosquitoes still bit me – they followed me inside, too, and kept biting.
-I remember the day a mosquito came inside the house and bit me on the side of my buy prednisone without face.
+I remember the day a mosquito came inside the house and bit me on the side of my buy antabuse pills face.